 In the early 1920s, a new site became necessary and the school was relocated to Caversham, just north of Reading.
 In this inter-war period, there were several changes of Head Master, a devastating fire, and national economic difficulties which, together with the removal from the historical Birmingham site, caused problems for the school.
 In 1941the Caversham site was sold to the BBC and a new site was purchased in Woodcote, where the school remains to this day.
 Extensive building programs under Dom Adrian Morey OSB in the 1960s, Adrian Snow in the 1970s and 1980s, and latterly under Clive Dytor, gave the school hugely improved sporting facilities, classrooms, and new boarding houses.

 Now with Joe Smith as the Head Master, Newman’s school continues to thrive and is looking forward to welcoming girls alongside boys for the next 160 years.

-This year is an exciting time for The Oratory School as it is 160 years since the school was founded by Saint John Henry Newman.
+2019 was an exciting time for The Oratory School as we celebrated 160 years since the school was founded by Saint John Henry Newman.
 We are proud of our rich history and innovative approach, which is at the heart of our long-standing reputation.

 The Oratory in 1859

 Coeducational Day and Boarding School